 I’ve been working in senior leadership roles in government for the last 16 years, and private industry before that.
 I know how local government and state government work, I love a good strategic planning session, and I’ve been working with building and planning legislation and local councils around the state for the last four years.

-In my spare time, I sing with the TSO Chorus, I write, I’m a board member of the Story Island Project, and I’m a passionate and active member of the Tasmanian and Australian Greens, because I believe we can provide a decent life for everyone and protect our special, unique places at the same time.
+In my spare time, I sing with the TSO Chorus, I write, I’m a former board member of the Story Island Project, and I’m a passionate and active member of the Tasmanian and Australian Greens, because I believe we can provide a decent life for everyone and protect our special, unique places at the same time.